Autism What to Know and What Comes Next

 How did you know your son was autistic?

 Our son was a beautiful baby.
 He never slept well, but he was my first child.
-I attributed the lack of sleep to healthy newborn life.
-As he grew, he hit each milestone slightly behind his peers.
-Late enough that I would spend nights awake googling, but not so profound that any professional intervened.
+I attributed the lack of sleep to being a healthy, growing newborn.
+As time passed, he hit each milestone slightly behind his peers.
+Late enough that I would spend nights awake Googling about developmental concerns, but apparently, his case was not so profound that any professional I told intervened.

 By eighteen months, he only spoke about fifteen words.
 Things were looking up until just before his second birthday.
 Almost overnight, he went down to only saying “mama”, “go”, and “no”.
 Until his fifth birthday, he did not add any more language to his repertoire.

 When you’re dealing with something as huge as concern over your child being nonverbal, everything seems overwhelming.
-Finding an in person professional may be too much stress.
-If it is, we found some amazing tools that were really helpful in our journey.
+Finding an in-person professional may be too much stress.
+If so, we found some amazing tools that were extremely helpful on our journey.
 My favorite was this e-book that taught us how to use signs for kiddos who have limited or no language.

 Boy Autism what to know